 The Darkest Minds is a series of Young Adult books from Arizona-based author Alexandra Bracken.
 The Darkest Minds (2012) was Bracken’s second novel and she followed with three other works in the series Never Fade (2013), In the Afterlight (2014) and The Darkest Legacy (2018), plus several spinoff short stories and novellas.

 The film adaptation was taken up by Jennifer Yuh Nelson, a South Korean-born immigrant to the US who became a storyboard artist at DreamsWorks Animation and graduated to direct Kung Fu Panda 2 (2011) and co-direct Kung Fu Panda 3 (2016).
-The film is produced by Shawn Levy, the director of assorted comedies like Cheaper By the Dozen (2003), The Pink Panther (2006), Night at the Museum (2006) and sequels, and Real Steel (2011), among others.
+The film is produced by Shawn Levy, the director of assorted comedies like Cheaper By the Dozen (2003), The Pink Panther (2006), Night at the Museum (2006) and sequels, Real Steel (2011) and Free Guy (2021), among others.

 There have been a good number of psychic powers films over the years.
 The common theme in many of these is of people (often children) with psychic powers being hunted and persecuted by an outside world – see the likes of Children of the Damned (1964), The Fury (1978), Scanners (1981), Firestarter (1984), Akira (1988), Sole Survivor (2000), Push (2009), Freaks (2018) and The Witch Part 1 – Subversion (2018).
 Indeed, the X-Men comics are fairly much a variation on the theme (although their powers extend well beyond the psychic).